LFPy/LFPy/html/_sources/information.txt

     sudo port install automake autoconf libtool libxext xorg-libXext ncurses mercurial bison flex

-Install NEURON from the bleeding edge source code:
+Install NEURON from the bleeding edge source code.
+The following recipe assumes a 64 bit build of NEURON and Python on OSX 10.7 Lion, so change
+"x86_64-apple-darwin10.7.0" throughout to facilitate your system accordingly;
 ::

     #create a directory in home directory